yuhaibao324/dipagt/README.md

 [] /chat refresh cannot find the page
 [] Test all tools
-[] Use complex use cases for testing, such as generating HTML reports [] There are still some issues with running server environment variables in docker-compose.
+[] Use complex use cases for testing, such as generating HTML reports [x] There are still some issues with running server environment variables in docker-compose.
 You can use docker-compose as a database and vector database.
-Manually pip install -r requirements for the backend, then run fastapi; manually npm install for the frontend, then npm run dev
+Manually pip install -r requirements for the backend, then run fastapi; manually npm install for the frontend, then npm run dev - fixed recommend using docker-compose for quick start up

 ## Contributing